SURF network

 In this project, SURF is collaborating with TNO, which is conducting seismological research.
 We are providing fibre-optic cables and colocation in Amsterdam.
 Through this collaboration, we exchange knowledge on fibre-optic infrastructure and fibre sensing techniques.

-Want to know more about fibre sensing or get involved?
+Want to know more about fiber sensing or get involved?

-Read more about fibre sensing at SURF on the wiki.
+Read more about fiber sensing at SURF on the wiki.

-Do you work at an institution affiliated to SURF and think fibre sensing could support your research?
+Do you work at an institution affiliated to SURF and think fiber sensing could support your research?
 Please contact karin.wessel@surf.nl